Relationship Therapy

 • Greater understanding of how your feelings about yourself have negatively impacted your relationships

-• An increased ease in getting out of your head + letting go of what you can’t control
+• An increased ease in getting out of your head and letting go of what you can’t control

 • A general understanding of how to create healthier relationships with your partner, family, and friends